kopia/kopia/site/content/docs/FAQs/_index.md

 Before changing your password, you must be [connected to your `repository`](../getting-started/#connecting-to-repository).
 This means that you **can** reset your password if you forget your password AND you are still connected to your `repository`.
 But this also means that you **cannot** reset your password if you forget your password and you are NOT still connected to your `repository`, because you will need your current password to connect to the `repository`.

-As a reminder, your `repository` password is used to [encrypt](../features/#end-to-end-zero-knowledge-encryption) your snapshots, so make sure to select a secure password!
+Remember to select a secure _repository password_.
+The password is used to [decrypt](../features/#end-to-end-zero-knowledge-encryption) and access the data in your snapshots.

 #### What is a Kopia Repository Server?